 If, during the initial review, it is determined that the hospital inpatient stay does not meet admission or length of stay screening criteria, or there is a quality of care concern, the case is referred for physician review.

 AFMC is frequently asked why cases are reviewed months after the admission occurred.
 There are many reasons why hospitals do not file claims as soon as the patient is discharged; however, AFMC selects cases for review from the claims paid in the previous month.

 Notice of adverse actions, reconsideration, appeals and hearings

 If AFMC is unable to fully approve any requested service, all applicable parties are notified in writing of the review determination along with detailed instructions on how to request an appeal.

 The provider then has 30 calendar days from the date of the AFMC denial letter to request reconsideration of the denial.
 If the initial denial is upheld on reconsideration or if reconsideration is not requested within the required timeframe, AFMC notifies Medicaid of the denial to determine if recoupment of the money that had been paid for the claim is required.

 Fair hearing requests

-The Medicaid beneficiary may request a fair hearing of a denied review determination made by either the Utilization Review Department of Human Services (DHS) or AFMC.
+The Medicaid client may request a fair hearing of a denied review determination made by either the Utilization Review Department of Human Services (DHS) or AFMC.
 The fair hearing request must be in writing and sent to the Appeals and Hearings Section of DHS within 35 calendar days of the date on the denial letter.

 Providers may refer to section 190.000 of the Arkansas Medicaid Provider Manual for more information.
 Medicaid Provider Fair Hearing requests must be sent to Arkansas Department of Health, Medicaid Provider Appeals Office, 4815 West Markham Street – Slot 31, Little Rock, AR 72205.